Skip to content ↓

 Intent

-At Stocksbridge Junior School, we aim to provide a high-quality History curriculum which will inspire our pupils to be curious and interested in Britain’s past and that of the wider world.
+At Stocksbridge Junior School, we aim to provide a high-quality history curriculum which will inspire our pupils to be curious and interested in Britain's past and that of the wider world.
 We want our pupils to be enthusiastic, learning about the past through narratives from different points in history and also develop a chronological understanding of how history links and overlaps from the earliest times to the present day.
-Our children will also develop an increasing knowledge and understanding of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as learning about their own personal history and identity.
-This will be explored through a carefully planned and sequenced History curriculum, where the children will develop an understanding of six key historical concepts: Sources and Evidence; Cause and Consequence; Similarity and Difference; Historical Significance; Change and Continuity; and Interpretation.
+Our children will also develop an increasing knowledge and understanding of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as learning about their own personal history and identity.
+This will be explored through a carefully planned and sequenced history curriculum, where the children will develop an understanding of six key historical disciplinary concepts: sources and evidence; cause and consequence; similarity and difference; historical significance; change and continuity; and interpretation.

 Implementation

-At Stocksbridge Junior School, the History curriculum is carefully planned, sequenced and organised into six a:
+The history curriculum is carefully planned, sequenced and organised into six disciplinary concepts:

 • Interpretation